Italian court to rule after summer on Vivendi's appeal over TIM-Mediaset

 At its latest shareholder meeting, Milan-based Mediaset, closed the doors of its AGM to the trust, preventing it from exercising its voting rights.
 Vivendi decided not to present a slate of candidates for the new 15 member Mediaset board.

-Reporting by Domenico Lusi and Stefano Rebaudo, Writing by Giulia Segreti; Editing by Elaine Hardcastle and Mark Potter
+Reporting by Domenico Lusi and Stefano Rebaudo, writing by Giulia Segreti; Editing by Elaine Hardcastle